whai362/PSENet/README.md

 # Shape Robust Text Detection with Progressive Scale Expansion Network
-Thanks for your attention.
-Our method is not good enough to pass the peer review.
-So we decide to make our method better before we open the source of our code.
-Sorry about that.

 ## Introduction
 Progressive Scale Expansion Network (PSENet) is a text detector which is able to well detect the arbitrary-shape text in natural scene.